Toward More Generalized Malicious URL Detection Models: Adversarial Debiasing Feature Embedding

 \section{Adversarial Debiasing Feature Embedding}

-As we have pointed out previously, overfitting can happen when relying on some individual tokens or features to identify malicious URLs.
-One straightforward way to alleviate such concern is to remove individual tokens from the feature set.
-However, for URL detection, all features are composed by the tokens so we cannot really remove the token features.
-Here we propose the strategy named \emph{adversarial debiasing embedding}, abbreviate as ADE, to alleviate such concern which can be applied to most end-to-end neural network-based solutions.
-The primary idea of our proposed method is that we want to create to eliminate the bias which the token is mistakenly correlated to specific classes.
-After the bias information is removed, the embedding itself cannot be classified into any specific class.
-Unlike domain adaptation tasks in NLP/CV which require domain labels to be explicitly provided, we don't have the bias label for our objective function.
-One novelty here is that we extract bias information directly from the data and use it as pseudo labels similar to the contrastive self-supervised manner.
-It is achieved according to our extensive analysis and understanding of the data bias.
+As we have previously identified, overfitting may occur when relying on individual tokens or features to identify malicious URLs.
+A straightforward way to alleviate this concern might be to remove individual tokens from the feature set.
+However, in the context of URL detection, all features are composed of tokens, so simply removing token features is not feasible.
+To address this challenge, we propose a strategy termed \emph{adversarial debiasing embedding} (ADE), applicable to most end-to-end neural network-based solutions.

-The overall architecture is in figure~\ref{fig:architech}.
-We want to learn an embedding of each input URL that contains little information about each individual token, but at the same time can still perform classification with high accuracy.
-We achieve this by introducing an adversarial component called \emph{Bias Predictor} that attempts to predict the class-level distribution of tokens.
-We then back-propagate the \emph{reverse gradient} to update the embeddings so that the embeddings are adjust to remove information that is useful for the task of \emph{Bias Predictor}.
-Eventually we minimize the mutual information between discriminating features and bias information such that the learned embeddings can serve as the inputs to the classifier (which can be CNN-based, RNN-based, DNN-based or others) to learn more complex patterns without relying on biased tokens.
+The fundamental idea of our proposed method is to eliminate the bias wherein a token is mistakenly correlated with specific classes.
+Once the biased information is removed, the embedding itself cannot be classified into any particular class.
+We accomplish this by introducing an adversarial component, called the \emph{Bias Predictor}, to predict the class-level distribution of tokens.
+We then back-propagate the \emph{reverse gradient} to update the embedding to remove information that is useful for the task of the \emph{Bias Predictor}.
+Our aim is to minimize the mutual information between discriminating features and biased information so that the learned embedding can serve as inputs to the classifier to learn more complex patterns without relying on biased tokens.
 The overall architecture is depicted in Figure~\ref{fig:architech}.
 Unlike domain adaptation tasks in NLP/CV, which require explicit domain labels, we do not have bias labels for our objective function.
 A novel aspect of our approach is that we extract biased information directly from the data and use it as pseudo-labels in a manner similar to contrastive self-supervised learning.